petrounias/django-cte-trees/docs/source/index.rst

   pypi data, added documentation, and updated Django multiple database support for compatibility with latest version.

+- v1.0.0, 27 July 2013 Beta version 2; several optimisations to reduce compiled
+  query size; fixed an issue with descendants where the offset node was returned as the first descendant; introduced support for CTE table prefixing on virtual fields when used in ordering; introduced support for UPDATE queries; added documentation for ordering, further technical notes, and advanced usage.

 ==================
 Development Status
 ==================

-Actively developed and maintained.
-Currently used in production in proprietary projects by the author and his team.
+Actively developed and maintained since 2011.
+Currently used in production in proprietary projects by the author and his team, as well as other third parties.

 ===========
 Future Work